ampproject/amphtml/contributing/contributing-code.md

 It is acceptable for one person to fulfill these requirements, e.g. if an Owner who is also a Reviewer approves the PR it may be merged.

 Any Reviewer or Collaborator may merge the code after it has been approved, including the PR author.

+These guidelines are specific to the amphtml repository.
+Other ampproject repos may follow the same guidelines or use different guidelines as documented in their CONTRIBUTING.md files.

+### Roles

+* Collaborators
+  * Review, approve and merge PRs in the repository for which they are Collaborators.
+  * Collaborator status is granted to folks who have proven basic familiarity with the respective repository.
+  * A person may become a Collaborator after 2 merged PRs that are non-trivial (not only fixing typos, not only config changes) and a +1 from 1 current Reviewer.
+  * The list of Collaborators is maintained in the [Collaborators (amphtml)](https://github.com/orgs/ampproject/teams/collaborators-amphtml) GitHub team.

+* Reviewers
+  * Review, approve and merge PRs in the repository for which they are Reviewers.
+  * Reviewer status is granted to folks who have demonstrated deep familiarity with the code-style and conventions of the respective repository.
+  * A person may become a Reviewer after 10 merged PRs or 10 high quality reviews of complex PRs and a +1 from 1 current Reviewer.
+Qualifying PRs must be non-trivial (not only fixing typos, not only config changes) and should have implemented or documented at least 2 new features.
+  * The list of Reviewers is maintained in the [Reviewers (amphtml)](https://github.com/orgs/ampproject/teams/reviewers-amphtml) GitHub team.

+* Owners
+  * Review & approve PRs in the area in which they have expertise.
+  * Requirements to be an Owner:
+    * Demonstrated expertise in the area in which they are an Owner.
+    * Any GitHub user (including those who are not Reviewers or Collaborators) may be an Owner.
+    * When creating a new directory (such as when creating a new AMP extension) the author of the pull request should designate themselves as an Owner of that directory.
+    * Owners of an area may approve other Owners at or below their area of expertise following the normal PR process.
+  * The list of Owners for a directory can be found in the [OWNERS.yaml](https://github.com/ampproject/amphtml/search?o=asc&q=filename%3AOWNERS.yaml&s=indexed) file in the directory or a parent directory.